grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "OK."
 Said Hemi, taking off the headset as he stood up from the sonar station.

 [//]: # (Deleting this line here: Up in the control room Percy told Gregory and Bastian her intention to blow the tanks.
-"Right."
+Right.
 Said Gregory nervously.
 Bastian nodded stoically.)

 The emergency blow station was at the back of the sonar & navigation compartment, where the equipment made a subtle shift from the technical to the mechanical.
 It consisted of a number of pipes mounted up against the wall of the compartment.
 The pipes ran forward and aft from the blow station, off into the many deep, complicated parts of the ship that controlled buoyancy.
 The pipes had the diameters of large soup cans.
 They had been re-painted many times, giving them a thick smoothed-over texture, except where the paint had chipped off with flecks of rust.
 They were stacked up, more than a dozen.
 Some passed through on their way up to the tank control panel in the control room.
 Others routed through this compartment simply for the convenience of the engineering of the boat.